NBC's Peacock: Prices, discounts, launch date, devices, shows and movies

 The pricing at Peacock's competition runs the gamut.

-Among the services that have ad-supported options, Hulu is $6 a month with ads and $12 a month ad-free.
-CBS All Access charges $6 for its tier with advertising and $10 for the ad-free version.
-And Quibi, a mobile-only subscription video service with an eye-popping lineup of stars, has set its monthly rate at $5 with ads and $8 ad-free.
+Among the services that have ad-supported options, Hulu is $5.99 a month with ads and $11.99 a month ad-free.
+CBS All Access charges $5.99 for its tier with advertising, and $9.99 for the ad-free version.
+And Quibi, a mobile-only subscription video service with an eye-popping lineup of stars, has set its monthly rate at $4.99 with ads and $7.99 ad-free.

-By comparison, Netflix, which has no ads, offers its cheapest tier at $9 a month, while its most popular plan is $13.
-Apple TV Plus is $5 a month, Disney Plus is $7 a month, and HBO Max will be $15 a month when it launches in May.
+By comparison, Netflix, which has no ads, offers its cheapest tier at $8.99 a month, while its most popular plan is $12.99.
+Apple TV Plus is $4.99 a month, Disney Plus is $6.99 a month, and HBO Max is $14.99 a month.
 None of them include advertising.

 What devices can I stream it on?